 Longer EV charging cables are heavier as they need to utilise thicker copper cores as well as being longer which increases their weight.

-EV charging connector types
+EV charging connector types.

-In Australia, EVs are now standardised with the Type-2 Mennekes connector.
+In Australia, New EVs are now standardised with the Type-2 Mennekes connector.
 This makes it much easier when shopping for an EV charging cable as all type-2 cables will work with all new EVs in Australia.

 EV charging cable 7kW vs 22kW